kergoth/git-origin/README.txt

 TODO
 ----
-- :git-python: Alter cmd.Git class to accept both work tree and index file, and to obey both paths via the environment.
-- Fix the Index class to use the above functionality to ensure it obeys the path to that particular index.
-- Add checkout method to the Index class to make calls to checkout-index more convenient, operating against this specific index into a specified work tree.
+- Add checkout method to the Index class to make calls to checkout-index using its index path more convenient.
+- Alter the function which checks out the entire origins tree to use the Index class rather than directly using subprocess.
-- Add a function which takes an Index and uses write-tree to generate a tree object for it, returning the new Tree.
+- Add write_tree method to the Index class, which returns the new Tree.
-- Add a function which takes a Tree and creates a git commit from it, returning the new Commit.
+- git-python: Add a method to Repo which does a commit-tree using its index and returns the new Commit.
-- Add a function which takes a Repo and does a commit using its index and work tree and returns the new Commit object.
+- git-python: Add a method to Repo which does a commit using its index and work tree and returns the new Commit.

 Miscellaneous Notes
 -------------------